-Procurement cards will be issued only to the administrator who has budget authority for a school, a department or a program.
-The cards will be issued in the name of the Bellingham School District, with the name of the school or department administrator also embossed on the card.
+Procurement cards will be issued only to the administrator who has budget authority for a school, a department, or a program.
+The cards will be issued in the name of Bellingham Public Schools, with the name of the school or department administrator also embossed on the card.
 A school or department may request multiple cards; however, cards with a low annual usage may be canceled.

 Each card will have a cardholder, who is the administrator with budget authority for the card.
 The cardholder is responsible for approving all card purchases and for authorizing the payment of monthly charges.